StuartCowley/george-aldington-react-tech-test/README.md

 This is a search engine built using react.js as a practice tech test.
 It is part of the front end module at [Command Shift](https://www.commandshift.co/).

-This is what it looks like - enter a search term into the search bar and the app will respond with a collection of relavent images.
+This is what it looks like - enter a search term into the search bar and the app will respond with a collection of relevant images.

 <img alt="A collection of images of andromeda below a search bar with andromeda in the search bar and the word NASA." src="./images/app-screenshot.jpeg">